simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

 # AWS IoT Setup

-## 1. X.509 Device Certificate, Keys, IoT Policy and Thing
+### 1. Create X.509 Device Certificate, Keys, Code sigining certificate, IoT Policy and Thing

 In order to connect successfully to AWS IoT, a X.509 certificate, Private key and an IoT Policy attached to the Certificate is required.
-We will create this first.
+We will create this first via a script.

 Go to _builder_session_reinvent2019_fr/workshop/tools/_ directory of the git repository and execute **create_thing.sh** as below,